 When creating your component variations/states as separate components, you'll want to preserve your text overrides if you plan on swapping between them—this way you don't have to re-input the text.
 To ensure that your text is maintained during this swap, make sure the text layers within each component are renamed to be the same as each other (since by default, the layer name will inherit whatever you initially type into the text box).

-You can add a description to each master component in the properties sidebar.
+You can add a description to each main component in the properties sidebar.
 These descriptions show up as tool tips on hover in the components panel.
 This is also a good place to include info about their intended usage to help users pick the right components.

 Take the time to setup proper constraints to ensure predictable and intended behavior when components are resized.
 Since components function the same way as frames, you can add layout grids within your components and even apply constraints to elements that are relative to the grid.
 They can also be used to help visualize margins or padding within your component.